kapahnke-iot/pi-setup/README.md

 ### Change the default password for the `pi`user account

-The default password is `raspberry`and well known in the Pi community and hacker community!
+The default password is `raspberry`and well known in the Pi community and hacker community and highly recommended to change prior going live!

 ### Select the Wifi network